brugal/q3vm/README.md

 are loaded from the *templates-default.dat* file in the installation directory.
 To ignore those definitions, you can include an empty *templates-default.dat* in the current directory.  *templates.dat* is read after the default one and allows additional definitions and overriding of the default ones.
+Template member declarations can use previously defined template types.